jonathan-milan-pollock/demos/README.md

 ## Workspace for Dark Rush Photography also used for instructional demos

-**_While this repo is MIT, our images and content which are not included in this repo are copyrighted_**
+**_While this repo is MIT, our images and content which are not included in this repo are copyrighted._**

 ---